 In 2017, Antigua and Barbudan passport holders enjoy visa-free access, or visa-on-arrival, to around 134 countries and territories, ranking it as the 30th best passport in the world according to the Visa Restrictions Index.
 Passport holders may travel to Hong Kong, Singapore, the UK and the Schengen Zone countries, among others, with relative ease and without challenging visa requirements.

-The reduction of the contribution to the NDF in October of this year, has made this program one of the quickest and now cheapest of the Caribbean citizenship programs.
-However, even though the donation option has been discounted, the program remains one of the most established and LIO Global have has had many clients apply for their citizenship in this island paradise.
+The reduction of the contribution to the NDF in October of this year, has made this programme one of the quickest and now cheapest of the Caribbean citizenship programmes.
+However, even though the donation option has been discounted, the programme remains one of the most established and LIO Global have has had many clients apply for their citizenship in this island paradise.

 If clients were to opt for the property option in Antigua, LIO Global have has also hand-picked government approved projects where investors can buy into world class five-star resorts, which are fully managed in a rental pool.
 One of the resorts, as an example, is set on a sunset-facing bluff between two of Antigua’s most beautiful beaches taking five- star luxury to new heights with a collection of stunning residences, exquisitely designed for contemporary Caribbean living.
 Another’s bay is protected by the Barrier Reef surrounding the beautiful Green Island and Little Bird Island; the calm waters behind the reef and the deep-water channel into the Bay creating some of the best Superyacht anchorages in the Caribbean.
 After five years, investors can on-sell the property to a next investor and there could even be a moderate growth in the price of the property in addition to the rental income.